jasonbayton/11ty/_src/blog/2025/01/new-for-enterprise-android-16.md

 This is related to comms with [thread devices](https://en.wikipedia.org/wiki/Thread_(network_protocol)).
 Again, it's a cut-and-dry, simple restriction.
 More details on its use will come in time.

+## Automatic time & Automatic timezone policies

+New in 16 as of (around) beta 3 are two new policies, automatic time and automatic timezone.

+Both of these APIs have existed since Android 11 with [`setAutoTimeEnabled`](https://developer.android.com/reference/android/app/admin/DevicePolicyManager#setAutoTimeEnabled(android.content.ComponentName,%20boolean)) and [`setAutoTimeZoneEnabled`](https://developer.android.com/reference/android/app/admin/DevicePolicyManager#setAutoTimeZoneEnabled(android.content.ComponentName,%20boolean)) respectively, and even prior to 11 there were APIs the interfaced time and timezone.

+There's currently no justification for revamping these _again_, and I don't want to speculate, but as and when more information is shared I will update here.

 ## That's not all folks!

 This is extremely short and sweet given how early in the process we are for 16.
 Expect several more betas with several more changes.
 Check back here again soon!